enkidevs/curriculum/react/react-intermediary/props-ii/react-children-methods.md

 )
 ```

-Note: this method will not calculate the count of nested components, even if they are enclosed in `<React.Fragment>`
+> ❗ This method will not calculate the count of nested components, even if they are enclosed in `<React.Fragment>`

 Verifies that children has only one child (a React element) and returns it.
 Otherwise this method throws an error: